Flood Risk and Flood Management

 Objectives

-At the end of the module, students are able to: • understand the fundamental concepts of flood risk management as well as the social and legal aspects, • carry out methods of hydrological modelling of floods, • understand methods for flood damage estimation and assessment of flood risk, • evaluate the efficiency of flood protection measures and suggest optimal protection strategies, • analyze uncertainty and sensitivity of the results. • handle MATLAB in the thematic context of flood risk and flood management • set the theoretical and mathematical concepts in practice in MATLAB. • understand and use the water balance model LARSIM for flood forecasts and river basin modelling
+At the end of the module, students are able to: - understand the basic concepts of flood risk management as well as the legal and social framework, - carry out the methods for hydrological modeling of floods and - apply the methods for hazard and damage assessment and flood risk assessment - evaluate and select the effectiveness of flood protection measures. - use the MATLAB programming language in the subject-specific environment of flood risk management. - put the theoretical and mathematical concepts into practice in MATLAB. - understand and use the hydrological model HEC-HMS and the hydrodynamic model HEC-RAS for flood modelling

 Description